 Buying insurance for your small business (group coverage) has different rules than buying just for yourself or your family (individual coverage).
-The good news is that coverage for small businesses provides advantages that may not be offered to individuals until 2014, when the Patient Protection and Affordable Care Act (federal healthcare reform) is fully implemented.
 Below, we outline the basics behind group coverage.

 What Is Group Coverage?